Schoolyard Biocultural Diversity Community

 Schoobio empowers middle and high school teachers and students across the globe.

-Teachers use experiential and place-based learning methods, unleashing the potential for ecological school grounds to increase biodiversity and connect students with the natural world and each other through international, student-driven projects.
+Teachers use experiential and place-based learning methods, unleashing the potential for ecological school grounds to increase biocultural diversity and connect students with the natural world.

 Schoobio addresses these United Nations Sustainable Development Goals:

-Funding and support for Schoobio is provided by Project Central; the Kansas Department of Wildlife, Parks, and Tourism; Johnson County Community College computing science and information systems students; and Johnson County Master Naturalists.
-Thank you to all of the teachers and students who have offered insights and suggestions for improvements to the program!
+Schoobio started in 2016 as the Schoolyard Biodiversity Exchange, a program for Kansas teachers.
+Since then it has evolved into its current iteration.
+Funding and support for Schoobio has been provided by Project Central; the Kansas Department of Wildlife and Parks; Johnson County Community College computing science and information systems students; and Johnson County Master Naturalists.
+Thank you to all of the outdoor educators, teachers, students, and others who have offered insights and suggestions for improvements to the program, and especially to my doctoral dissertation committee: Dr. Pamela Bork and Dr. Kele Anyanwu with the University of Wisconsin-Stevens Point Ed.D. in Educational Sustainability program, and Dr. Keitaro Ito at the Kyushu Institute of Technology, for their guidance and support.